 Meanwhile, on Tuesday, the House Judiciary Commercial and Administrative Law Subcommittee holds a hearing on jurisdictional issues regarding taxation of Internet-based telephone services.
 And Boucher's panel holds a Thursday hearing on the $7.2 billion in broadband funding available through the economic stimulus package.

-This article appears in the April 4, 2009, edition of National Journal Daily.
+This article appears in the April 4, 2009, edition of NJ Daily.